-- $32 million each year: Local, direct economic impact.
+- $32 million each year in local, direct economic impact.

-- $100 million each year: Regional, state and national direct and indirect economic impact.
+- $100 million each year in regional, state and national direct and indirect economic impact.

-- More than 1,600: Frederick county jobs sustained by Hood’s presence.
+- 1,600+ Frederick county jobs sustained by Hood’s presence.

-- 3,501 Hood community members: Alumni, students, faculty and staff living in Frederick County.
+- 3,501 Hood community members, including alumni, students, faculty and staff, live in Frederick County.

-- More than 348,000: Community service hours Hood students have given in the Frederick area during the past 10 years.
+- 348,000+ community service hours Hood students have given in the Frederick area during the past 10 years.

-- More than 200: Internship sites throughout the region with which Hood maintains relationships.
+- 200+ internship sites throughout the region with which Hood maintains relationships.